NVIDIA/Megatron-LM/megatron/core/QuickStart.md

 * We will save the model using the distributed checkpointing format
 * We will load the model saved above.

-*NOTE: The following has been testing for megatron core version 0.5 and pytorch version 24.02
+*NOTE: The following has been testing for megatron core version 0.5 and NGC Pytorch Container version 24.02

 ### Environment Setup
 ```